Werwolf (Wehrmacht headquarters): Headquarters

-There was a tea house, a barber shop, a bathhouse, a sauna, a cinema and a swimming pool, primarily intended for Hitler who never used it.
+There was a tea house, a barber shop, a bathhouse, a sauna, a cinema, and a swimming pool primarily intended for Hitler who never used it.
 The facility also contained a large vegetable garden organised by the German horticultural company Zeidenspiner to provide Hitler with a secure supply of food.
 Hitler's personal chef selected his vegetables and the food was chemically analyzed before being tried by a taster because of Hitler's fear of poisoning.
 Oxygen tanks were also available at Hitler's insistence.
 Water for the site was provided by artesian wells while power was provided by a generator.
-Some historians, including Lloyd Clark, indicate that some buildings were connected by tunnels.
+Some buildings were connected by tunnels.

-The bunkers were constructed by Organisation Todt using some local Ukrainian workers, forced labour but mainly Soviet prisoners of war.
+The bunkers were constructed by Organisation Todt using some local Ukrainian workers, but mainly Soviet prisoners of war.
 The code name for the secret construction project was Anlage Eichenhain (Camp Oak Grove).
 The 4000 forced laborers were lined up and shot when construction was finished.

 The complex was served by a daily three-hour flight connection from Berlin to the airfield in Kalinovka 20 km from the compound.
 There was also a regular train connection from Berlin-Charlottenburg to "Eichenbein" station at Werwolf.
 The journey took 34 hours.

 During Germany's Eastern campaign, Adolf Hitler lived mainly at FHQ Wolfsschanze (near Rastenburg, East Prussia) but he stayed at FHQ Werwolf three times: